 As you can see, the smoke, prolonged fire, naming, and deprivation of rest or respite from those being judged create what may be a strong connection directly between Targum Jonathan of Isaiah 65 and Revelation 14:10-11.
-Of course we can also generally see additional indirect connections between Targum Jonathan of Isaiah 65 and Revelation

-14:10-11 by recalling the numerous connections that Revelation 14:10-11 otherwise has throughout the Bible with Gehenna, the lake of fire, dead bodies in Gehenna, the second death, and the slaying of the wicked.
+Of course we can also generally see additional indirect connections between Targum Jonathan of Isaiah 65 and Revelation 14:10-11 by recalling the numerous connections that Revelation 14:10-11 otherwise has throughout the Bible with Gehenna, the lake of fire, dead bodies in Gehenna, the second death, and the slaying of the wicked.
 As I showed at the beginning of chapter 2, starting on page 10, Revelation 14:10-11 with its fire and brimstone is the "lake of fire" which is mentioned in Revelation 20.
-I also showed near the middle of chapter 4, starting on page 71, that Gehenna is the "lake of fire".
+I also showed near the middle of chapter 4, starting on page 78, that Gehenna is the "lake of fire".
 Revelation 20 names the "lake of fire" as being the "second death".
 Jesus says the wicked will be destroyed body and soul in Gehenna in Matthew 10:28.
-Jesus himself describes Gehenna as being full of dead bodies by pointing to its description to that effect at the end of Isaiah 66 when he uses the phrase, "where the worm does not die and the fire is not quenched", which is also found in Isaiah 66.
+Jesus himself describes Gehenna in Mark 9:47-48 as being full of dead bodies by pointing to its description to that effect at the end of Isaiah 66 when he uses the phrase, "where the worm does not die and the fire is not quenched", which is also found in Isaiah 66.
 With all of these things called back to mind, it's possible to recognize that Targum Jonathan of Isaiah 65 far above is full of the biblical language of hell (Gehenna, smoke, no respite, second death, fire, bodies, slaying) found directly in Revelation 14:10-11 and in its closely associated passages found elsewhere in the Bible.

 Look again at Targum Jonathan of Isaiah 65 shown far above and pay close attention to how the theme of not giving the wicked "respite" is being used.
 They are not given "respite", "while they live", but then in verse 15 they are slain.
 We could very reasonably understand this to mean that their deprivation of rest/"respite" only lasts until they are slain in verse 15, and in no way shape or form means that their deprivation of rest is endless for eternity.
 This understanding may be a more detailed explanation of the deprivation of rest found in Revelation 14:11 that John intended for his audience to call to mind from the Targums.
 This may describe a punishment of finite length which is then followed by just a second death, which is a simple deprivation of life, body and soul.
-Here it is again:
+So with this in view, the traditionalist interpretation of Revelation 14:11 which understands that the wicked are there writhing in torment for trillions of years with no rest, altogether may not match the background that John may have been directly referencing in the Targums.